-All of the above Directors and Officers have had the same or similar principal occupations with the organizations indicated for the last five years except that: Mr. Calabrigo was a Director of the Company from April 2012 to April 2016 and the General Partner; Mr. Pinette was a Director of the Company from April 2012 to April 2017; prior to July 21, 2015 Mr. Hart was General Manager, Global Pulp and Paper Sales for Canfor Pulp and Paper Sales Ltd.
+All of the above Directors and Officers have had the same or similar principal occupations with the organizations indicated for the last five years except that: prior to January 28, 2019, Mr. Yuen was Director, Asia Pulp Sales for Canfor Pulp and Paper Sales Ltd; Mr. Pinette was a Director of the Company from April 2012 to April 2017; Mr. Calabrigo was a Director of the Company from April 2012 to April 2012 to April 2016 and the General Partner.